technoboy10/Comfortably-Numbered/README.md

 - PyRSS2Gen for the RSS feed

 To run it yourself, `git clone` the repo and create the file `settings.py`, with the content `ADMINS = ["an_admin_email@addess"]`.
 Then run with the GAE SDK.

+To test a post, view `/post/?test=FILENAME`, where `FILENAME` resides in the root directory.